In Mérida, discover the plant food culture of the Maya

 Sessions begin: Oct 8 / Nov 5 / Dec 3 / Jan 7

-Under Erin’s guidance, you’ll explore new ingredients and prepare them in different ways.
-Instead of using recipes, this class will focus on techniques, gaining confidence in experimentation and –of course– enjoying the delicious ‘fruits’ of your labor!
+Under Erin’s guidance, explore new ingredients and prepare them in different ways.
+Rather than relying on recipes, this class will focus on techniques, gaining confidence in experimentation and –of course– enjoying the delicious ‘fruits’ of your labor!

 Single classes as space permits